Why Starting a Side Hustle is a Good Idea

 It doesn't take a rocket scientist (or even an astronomer) to figure out that the global economy is going through a pretty bumpy ride on many fronts at the moment.

-With many squeezes happening due to rapid change, automation, machine learning, and so on, if you're still of the view that your job is secure, you're either in a very rare space employment-wise, or you're possibly in a tad bit of denial about how things might pan out over the next 5 to 10 years.
+With many squeezes happening due to rapid change, automation, AI, machine learning, robots and so on, if you're still of the view that your job is secure, you're either in a very rare space employment-wise, or you're possibly in a tad bit of denial about how things might pan out over the next 2 to 5 years.

 Don't Wait Until You're Thirsty Before You Dig Your Well